bookofproofs/bookofproofs.github.io/_sources/history/17th-century/keill.md

 * Keill did write a reply in the Journal Litéraire which he intended as a defence of national honour.
 * Although Keill and Newton seemed very friendly at this time it appeared that Newton grew tired of Keill's stirring up trouble.
 * Newton made it up with Johann Bernoulli although Keill never did.
-* In 1717 Keill married Mary Clements.
 * Perhaps the attraction for Keill was the fact that she was twenty-five years younger.
 * Keill's work Euclides elementorum libri priores sex Ⓣ(The first six books of Euclid's 'Elements') published in 1715 studies trigonometry and logarithms.
-* Two years before he died, Keill was left a fortune on the death of his brother James.

 Born 1 December 1671, Edinburgh, Scotland.
 Died 31 August 1721, Oxford, England.